CS386-journal-time/CS386-journal-time/D5_Design/D5_Design.md

 ![commandDesignDiagram](./img/CommandDesign.PNG)

 Within the journal time application many of our classes interact with each other.
-However it is best if our classes do not heavily depend on one another. the custom Color class alows the user to personalize their experince with the click of a button. the user is brought into a new state created by the customColor class. the custom color class then does all the work before passing the users selected color back. s
+However it is best if our classes do not heavily depend on one another. the custom Color class allows the user to personalize their experience with the click of a button. the user is brought into a new state created by the customColor class. the custom color class then does all the work before passing the users selected color back. s
 ## 6. Design Principles